sparkutils/quality/docs/getting_started/index.md

 cp /dbfs/FileStore/quality_testshade_18.1.dbr_4.1_2.13-0.2.0.jar /databricks/jars/quality_testshade_18.1.dbr_4.1_2.13-0.2.0.jar
 ```

 where the first path is your uploaded jar location.

+For UC based runtimes, such as 17/18, you must have an init_script in a volume directory that is permissioned in UC to have init scripts for clusters.

+#### For pre Databricks 16 runtimes you can generate the init script

 You can create this script via a notebook on running cluster in the same workspace with throwaway code much like this:

 ```scala
 val scriptName = "/dbfs/add_quality_plugin.sh"